-The active children are ranked on the basis of their performance.
+These children are ranked on the basis of their performance.
 The performance metric is application-dependent.
 For an ITA, a child is evaluated on the basis of the rate at which it sends in results.
 When a child sends r results, the node measures the time-interval since the last time it sent r results.
 The final result-rate of this child is calculated as an average of the last R such time-intervals.
 This ranking is a reflection of the performance of not just a child, but of the entire subtree with the child node at its root.

-Potential children are the ones which the current node has not yet been able to evaluate.
-A potential child is added to the active child-list once it has sent enough results to the current node.
+In addition to c children, a node can also be the parent of p potential children.
+These are children which this node has not yet been able to evaluate.
+When a potential child does send enough results to this node, it is added to the list of the node's children.
 If the node now has more than c children, the slowest child, sc, is removed from the child-list.
 As described below, sc is then given a list of other nodes, which it can contact to try and get back into the tree.
 The current node keeps a record of the last o former children, and sc is now placed in this list.
-Nodes are purged from this list once a sufficient, user-defined time period elapses.
-During that interval of time, messages from sc will be ignored.
+Nodes are removed from this list once a sufficient, user-defined time period elapses.
+For that interval of time, messages from sc will be ignored.
 This avoids thrashing and excessive dynamism in the tree.
-The pseudo-code for the maintenance of child-lists has been presented in Figure 3.